 The Tor Network hides your identity by moving your traffic across different Tor servers and encrypting the traffic so it can not be traced back to you.
 Anyone trying to see traffic coming from random nodes (connection points) on the Tor network rather than your computer.

 Tor gives about the same anonymity and security as VPN, but due to its structure is very slow and can therefore not be used for downloads, streaming and the like.

 What can Tor Browser used for?

-If you want to be anonymous - let's say if you live in a dictatorship, you're a reporter in a repressive country or an attacker who wants to hide from the authorities - then Tor is one of the easiest ways to anonymize your traffic and it's free.
-However, it is far from perfect (we will come to that part in a moment).
+If you want to remain anonymous - let's say if you live in a dictatorship, you are a journalist in an oppressive country, or a hacker who wants to stay hidden from the authorities - then Tor is one of the easiest ways to anonymize your traffic and it's free.
+However, it is far from perfect (we will get to that part in a moment).